lazyCrab/lamePong/README.md

-Pong
+Lame Pong
 ====

 This is my version of a pong clone.

 Currently very basic.
-Menu and (hopefully) graphics will be added soon.